neoking89/owlsight/README.md

 Owlsight uses a configuration file in JSON-format to adjust various parameters.
 The configuration is divided into five main sections: `main`, `model`,  `generate`, `rag` and `huggingface`.
 Here's an overview of the application architecture:

 Main Menu:
-- assistant: Ask a question or give an instruction
+- assistant: Chat with the loaded model.
+Use {{expression}} to pass python code directly.
+Or e.g. [[image: path/to/image.jpg]] to pass an image to the model.
 - shell: Execute shell commands
 - python: Enter Python interpreter
-- config: Configure application settings
+- config: Configuration settings
   - main settings:
     - back: Return to previous menu
     - max_retries_on_error: Maximum number of retries for Python code error recovery.
 This parameter is only used when `prompt_retry_on_error` is set to True., Options: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, Type: OptionType.TOGGLE
     - prompt_retry_on_error: Whether to prompt before retrying on error.
 Set this to True to avoid direct Python code execution on error!, Options: False, True, Type: OptionType.TOGGLE
     - prompt_code_execution: Whether to prompt before executing code.
 Set this to True to avoid direct Python code execution!, Options: False, True, Type: OptionType.TOGGLE
     - track_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
     - extra_index_url: Additional URL for package installation.
-This can be useful for for example when installing packages from private repositories., , Type: OptionType.EDITABLE
+Useful for example when installing packages from private repositories., , Type: OptionType.EDITABLE
   - model settings:
     - back: Return to previous menu
     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this decides the model being used., , Type: OptionType.EDITABLE
     - apply_chat_history: Whether to apply chathistory to the model prompt.
-As default all chathistory is saved, but when this is True, This history is added to the model prompt.
-Useful for chat-style models., Options: False, True, Type: OptionType.TOGGLE
+All chathistory is saved as default, but when this is True, This history is added to the model prompt, Options: False, True, Type: OptionType.TOGGLE
     - system_prompt: System prompt defining model behavior, , Type: OptionType.EDITABLE
     - transformers__device: Device for transformers model, Options: None, cpu, cuda, mps, Type: OptionType.TOGGLE
     - transformers__quantization_bits: Quantization bits for transformers model, Options: None, 4, 8, 16, Type: OptionType.TOGGLE